jjroley/cp-live/README.md

 ### Change Log

+#### 1.0.4
+* Allow for manually setting the site to live
+* If multiple YouTube broadcasts are detected.
+Use the one that starts next.

 #### 1.0.3
 * Add control to force a schedule to go live even if no broadcast is detected.
 * Prevent extra API calls on YouTube when broadcast is already live.